How to Analyze Your Games to Improve Your Opening Repertoire

 - Open the Opening Tree or Explorer.
 In ChessBase, use Reference.
 In SCID, Windows > Tree Window.

-- Set the reference source to your database so the tree shows only your games.
+- Set the reference source to your own games so the tree shows only your games.

 - Review stats per branch, including win, draw, loss rates and total games.